zeromq/zproject/README.txt

 avoid collisions is to prefix all language-specific attributes with the name of the language, though in principle, any collision-free convention would be acceptable.

+## Ownership and License

+The contributors are listed in AUTHORS.
+This project uses the MPL v2 license, see LICENSE.

+zproject uses the [C4.1 (Collective Code Construction Contract)](http://rfc.zeromq.org/spec:22) process for contributions.

+To report an issue, use the [zproject issue tracker](https://github.com/zeromq/zproject/issues) at github.com.

+### Hints to Contributors

+Make sure that the project model hides all details of backend scripts.
+For example don't make a user enter a header file because autoconf needs it.

+Do read your code after you write it and ask, "Can I make this simpler?"
+We do use a nice minimalist and yet readable style.
+Learn it, adopt it, use it.

+Before opening a pull request read our [contribution guidelines](https://github.com/zeromq/zproject/blob/master/CONTRIBUTING.md).
+Thanks!

 ### This Document